drawrowfly/tiktok-scraper/README.md

 	        - [getVideoMeta](#getVideoMeta)
             - [getMusicInfo](#getMusicInfo)
 ## Important notes
-- It is possible to download video without the watermark
+- As of right now it is NOT possible to download video without the watermark

 ## Features